 Army Jawan martyred in shelling by Pakistan

-New Delhi, June 11: An Army Jawan has been martyred in shelling by Pakistan along the Line of Control in Rajouri district of Jammu and Kashmir.
+New Delhi, June 11: An Army Jawan has been martyred in shelling by Pakistan along the Line of Control (LoC) in Rajouri district of Jammu and Kashmir.

 A soldier lost his life in the line of duty on Wednesday night when Pakistani troops opened heavy fire in Tarkundi sector that runs along Rajouri and Poonch.
 Defence officials said that India has retaliated strongly.